LeviRosol/good-eats/_recipes/entrees/mississippi_roast_french_dip/index.md

 - Small potatoes, 1.5–2 lb, halved
 - Onion, 1 (optional), thick slices
 - Garlic, 3–4 cloves, smashed (optional)
-- Black pepper; kosher salt only if needed (packets are salty)
+- Dry red wine, 1/2–3/4 cup (for deglaze)

 ### Sandwiches
 - French “everything” sandwich rolls
 - Provolone or Havarti slices
-- Optional toppers: giardiniera, pepper pesto drizzle (your portion), extra peppers
+- Optional toppers: giardiniera, extra peppers, pepper pesto drizzle (your portion)

 ## Steps
-1. Load the slow cooker
+1. Sear the roast
-   - Layer onions/garlic (if using), then the roast (pat dry).
+   - Pat roast dry; rub lightly with EVOO.
+Season generously with salt and heavy pepper.
+   - Heat cast iron over medium‑high to a light smoke; sear roast 2–3 min per side to deep brown.
+Transfer roast to slow cooker on top of onions/garlic (if using).
 Scatter potatoes around.

+2. Deglaze
+   - Pour red wine into hot skillet; scrape up fond.
+Reduce 1–2 min and pour into the slow cooker.

+3. Load flavors
    - Sprinkle ranch and au jus packets over roast.
 Add sliced banana peppers and 1/3–1/2 cup brine.
 Dot butter on top.
-Black pepper to taste.
+Add a few grinds of pepper.

-2. Cook
+4. Cook
    - Low 8–10 hours (preferred) or High 5–6 hours, until roast shreds easily and potatoes are tender.

-3. Shred and strain
+5. Shred and strain
-   - Transfer roast to a board; shred into chunky strands.
-Scoop out potatoes to a platter.
+   - Move roast to a board; shred into chunky strands.
+Scoop potatoes to a platter.
-   - Pour cooker liquid through a strainer into a saucepan; skim fat.
-Simmer 5–10 min to reduce to a flavorful au jus.
-Taste; add pepper brine or water to balance.
+   - Strain cooker liquid into a saucepan; skim fat.
+Simmer 5–10 min to reduce into a flavorful au jus.
+Taste; balance with a splash of pepper brine or water as needed.

-4. Toast rolls and melt cheese
+6. Toast rolls and melt cheese
    - Heat broiler.
-Split rolls, brush cut sides with a little butter or oil.
-Broil cut‑side up until lightly golden.
+Split rolls; brush cut sides with a little butter/oil; broil to lightly toast.
-   - Pile shredded beef on bottoms, lay cheese on top.
-Broil briefly until cheese melts and browns at the edges.
+   - Pile shredded beef on bottoms; top with cheese.
+Broil just until melted and browned at edges.

-5. Serve
+7. Serve
    - Add potatoes alongside.
-Spoon peppers/giardiniera over sandwiches if desired.
+Top sandwiches with peppers/giardiniera if desired.
 Serve with warm au jus for dipping.

 ## Notes / swaps
+- Salt caution: packets and brine are salty—adjust added salt to taste.
-- Mild option for Jessica: use fewer hot peppers or rinse some; keep extra heat for your sandwich.
+- Mild for Jessica: use fewer hot peppers or rinse some; keep extra heat for your sandwich.
-- If very salty: dilute au jus with a splash of water/low‑sodium stock; finish with a knob of butter.
-- Make‑ahead: roast holds well; reheat meat in some au jus.
-Potatoes rewarm in microwave or skillet with a little butter.
+- Make‑ahead: reheat beef in a little au jus; re‑crisp rolls under broiler.

 ## Related
 - [Roasted Peppers & Onions](/good-eats/recipes/sides/roasted_peppers_and_onions/index/)